-Students may have the opportunity to register in any of the 150+ skilled trades.
-Some of these trades include hairstylist, cook, welder, general carpenter, auto service technician, heavy duty equipment technician, parts technician and automotive glass technician.
+Students may have the opportunity to register, with the support of the OYAP placement employer, in any of the 144 skilled trades.
+Some of these trades include hairstylist, cook, welder, general carpenter, auto service technician, heavy duty equipment technician or industrial millwright.